Hibernate smart: 5 steps to stop RV mold growth before it starts

 Mold may flower in the summer, but it’s planted in the winter.
 Or to riff off an old country proverb, “December cold brings May mold.”
 I use the terms “flower” and “planted” metaphorically, of course.
 Mold neither blossoms nor roots.
 It’s a fungus, and it eats things.
 If you accidentally nurture it, it’ll try to eat your RV, too.
-So if you improperly store your RV over the winter, you could be turning it into a veritable fungus greenhouse (looking at you, plastic tarps!).
+So if you improperly store your RV over the winter, you could be turning it into a veritable fungus greenhouse.
+(Looking at you, plastic tarps!)

-Mold growth begins with a spore—or, more than likely, a few bazillion of them.
+Mold growth begins with a spore—or, more likely, a few bazillion of them.
 They’re everywhere.
 In fact, you’re probably inhaling a few right now (thank your nose hairs for keeping your lungs clean).

 A spore needs five things to survive: an organic food source, warmth, darkness, oxygen, and moisture.
 Your RV provides all of these ingredients thanks to its wood-based construction.
 You can’t control most of these things, but you can control the moisture.
 That’s the key to preventing mold growth in your RV: Keep it dry!